yokoxue/LpDL/README.md

 Run the Matlab files in the "lp-mnist" folder

 ## 4.0 Application for Blind Data Detection
-Run the code in the "L3_BlindDataDetection" folder, which provides the elementary code for algorithmic verification.
+Run the code in the "L3_BlindDataDetection" folder, which provides the elementary code for algorithmic verification for the  paper "Blind Data Detection in Massive MIMO via ℓ3-norm Maximization over the Stiefel Manifold," Y. Xue, Y. Shen, V. Lau, J. Zhang and K. B. Letaief, in IEEE Transactions on Wireless Communications.[[pdf]](https://ieeexplore.ieee.org/document/9246702)
 If you find this application is helpful, please cite

 ```